 The City shall review building and development connection fees and permit fees, and modify, as feasible, those standards and fees deemed to be unnecessary, excessive, or that create unusual constraints on affordability and housing availability.
 At the time of adoption of any new mitigation fees, the City shall consider the housing needs of low- and moderate- income households.
-Provisions shall be included for potential fee reductions or other cost reductions for projects where 25 percent or more of the housing would be dedicated to low- and moderate-income households.
+Provisions shall be included for potential fee reductions or other cost reductions for projects where 25 percent or more of the housing would be dedicated to low- and moderate-income persons when a covenant is signed assuring continued use by low- and moderate-income households.

-Administration: Building Department, Planning Department, and City Administrator Funding: General Fund
+Administration: Building Department, Planning Department, and City Administrator